853939676/GroupProject/Pets/about.md

 ## About the Dataset

-We worked with a csv. file and the data was collected from the years 2014-2018.
+We worked with a .csv file and the data was collected from the years 2014-2018.
 Here is where it can be found
 > <https://data.kingcounty.gov/Pets/Lost-found-adoptable-pets/yaai-7frk>